 In addition, the current level of waste has implications for our health, food production, and the environment.

-Prof. Jaenicke and Yu report their findings in the American Journal of Agricultural Economics.
+Prof. Jaenicke and Yu report their findings in the

 The study’s data were obtained from 4,000 households that took part in the U.S. Department of Agriculture’s National Household Food Acquisition and Purchase Survey (FoodAPS).